| Internet-Draft | pcaplinktype | December 2025 |

 Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."¶

-This Internet-Draft will expire on 28 May 2025.¶
+This Internet-Draft will expire on 16 June 2026.¶

-Copyright (c) 2024 IETF Trust and the persons identified as the document authors.
+Copyright (c) 2025 IETF Trust and the persons identified as the document authors.
 All rights reserved.¶

 This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
 Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must include Revised BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Revised BSD License.¶

-In the late 1980's, Van Jacobson, Steve McCanne, and others at the Network Research Group at Lawrence Berkeley National Laboratory developed the tcpdump program to capture and dissect network traces.
+In the late 1980s, Van Jacobson, Steve McCanne, and others at the Network Research Group at Lawrence Berkeley National Laboratory developed the tcpdump program to capture and dissect network traces.
 The code to capture traffic, using low-level mechanisms in various operating systems, and to read and write network traces to a file was later put into a library named libpcap [LIBPCAP].¶

 IANA is requested to create a new registry group entitled "The PCAP Registry".¶

-IANA is also requested to create a registry entitled "PCAP LinkType List" under The PCAP registry group (Section 3.1).¶
+IANA is also requested to create a registry entitled "PCAP-related LinkType List" under The PCAP registry group (Section 2.1).¶

 The registry has the following structure:¶

-LINKTYPE Name: Indicates the symbolic name for this LinkType.
+LinkType Name: Indicates the symbolic name for this LinkType.
 The name is prefixed with "LINKTYPE_" (i.e., LINKTYPE_something).¶

 Description: Provides a very short description.¶

-The LinkType value is a 16-bit number.
 The policy allocation for the LinkType values is as follows:¶

-Values from 65001 to 65535 are reserved for Private Use (Section 4.1 of [RFC8126]).¶
+Values from 65001 to 65535 are reserved for Experimental Use (Section 4.2 of [RFC8126]).¶

 This is the initial table for the registry:¶